AdityaVijay1/CMS-GroupPA1/README.md

 * Shreya Ranjan
 * Albert Alvaro

-This is the README file for Group PA-1 WordPress website, it provides a overview for important information about our website and how it's set up.
+This is the README file for Group PA-1 WordPress website.
+Through this file we hope to provide a comprehensive overview for important information about our website, how it's set up, staging, deployment, site maintenance and theme development.

 # Website Details
 Our website is hosted on [Amazon Web Services LightSail](https://aws.amazon.com/lightsail/) with the domain name https://jcueducation.com/ .
 The WordPress version used is 6.4.2.